Vatican Library: Collections

 While the Vatican Library has always included Bibles, canon law texts, and theological works, it specialized from the beginning in secular books.
-Its collection of Greek and Latin classics was at the center of the revival of classical culture during the Renaissance.
+Its collection of Greek and Latin classics was at the centre of the revival of classical culture during the Renaissance.
 The oldest documents in the library date back to the first century.

 The library was founded primarily as a manuscript library, a fact reflected in the comparatively high ratio of manuscripts to printed works in its collection.
 Such printed books as have made their way into the collection are intended solely to facilitate the study of the much larger collection of manuscripts.

 The collection also includes 330,000 Greek, Roman, and papal coins and medals.

 Every year about 6,000 new books are acquired.

 The library was enriched by several bequests and acquisitions over the centuries.

-In 1623, in thanks for the adroit political maneuvers of Pope Gregory XV that had sustained him in his contests with Protestant candidates for the post of Elector, the hereditary Palatine Library of Heidelberg, containing about 3,500 manuscripts, was given to the Holy See by Maximilian I, Duke of Bavaria.
+In 1623, in thanks for the adroit political manoeuvres of Pope Gregory XV that had sustained him in his contests with Protestant candidates for the post of Elector, the hereditary Palatine Library of Heidelberg, containing about 3,500 manuscripts, was given to the Holy See by Maximilian I, Duke of Bavaria.
 He had just acquired it as loot in the Thirty Years' War.
 A token 39 of the Heidelberg manuscripts were sent to Paris in 1797 and were returned to Heidelberg at the Peace of Paris in 1815.
 A gift of 852 others was made in 1816 by Pope Pius VII to the University of Heidelberg.
 Aside from these cases, the Palatine Library remains in the Vatican Library to this day.